LehtinenHenna/delivery-api/README.md

 # End points

-Currently there is only one end point, which is the post end point for calculating a delivery fee.
+Currently there is only one end point, which is a post end point for calculating a delivery fee.

 ## Delivery fee POST end point